MiguelAngelRipple/superset-docker/okd_sync/README.md

 2. **Query OData API**: It queries the ODK Central OData API for submissions newer than the last sync time

+3. **Process Main Submissions**: It processes the main form submissions and inserts/updates them in the database

+4. **Process Person Details**: It processes the person details related to each submission

+5. **Create Unified View**: It creates a unified view that combines data from both tables, with person details stored in a JSON field

+6. **Update Last Sync Time**: It updates the last synchronization timestamp

 3. **Table Creation**: If the `Submissions` table doesn't exist, it's created automatically with columns matching the OData feed

 4. **Upsert Operation**: For each record: